The complete guide to customer loyalty in eCommerce

 A well-paced, thorough onboarding makes a powerful first impression for first-time customers, laying the groundwork for customer loyalty.
 According to a 2021 survey from The Manifest, 46% of respondents would be more likely to increase their spending on products or services after satisfying onboarding experiences.

-Onboarding isn’t just for B2B SaaS companies; eCommerce merchants with subscriptions, a loyalty program, or a deep product catalog can use onboarding to immerse customers in their brand and their benefits.
+Onboarding isn’t just for B2B SaaS companies; eCommerce merchants with subscriptions, an eCommerce loyalty program, or a deep product catalog can use onboarding to immerse customers in their brand and their benefits.

 An eCommerce onboarding experience might contain these steps: